DCMaxxx/SimpleContact/README.md

 + Own a Mac
 + An iDevice on iOS 6.0+ (UICollectionView)
 + A developper licence (and if you don't, you can try it in the simulator !)
++ XCode 5 DP4 (else you can't open the storyboard)

-In a few weeks, I plan to post it on the store, under the same name, EasyContact.
+In a few weeks, I plan to post it on the store, under the same name, SimpleContact.

 Can I see it ?